-We recognize that there are unique challenges involved in owning and running a closely held or family owned business, including developing an effective management team, seizing on growth opportunities and assembling a well-integrated cadre of outside professional advisors.
+We recognize that there are unique challenges involved in owning and running a closely held or family owned business, including developing an effective management team, seizing on growth opportunities and assembling a well-integrated group of outside professional advisers.
 These challenges are often met in an environment where capital and human resources may be limited.
-We understand that closely held and family owned businesses operate in an ever-changing and dynamic landscape, and require legal advisors who listen attentively to your particular needs, and who can help navigate the business so that short, medium- and long-term financial and personal objectives are considered at each stage and ultimately realized.
+We understand that closely held and family owned businesses operate in an ever-changing and dynamic landscape.
+You need legal advisers who listen attentively to your particular needs and who can help steer the Business so that short-, medium- and long-term financial and personal objectives are considered at each stage and ultimately realized.

 We draw upon the resources and experiences of our professionals across a variety of disciplines, including tax, corporate, mergers and acquisitions, employment, employee benefits, and trust and estate planning, to provide an integrated set of legal services for our closely held and family owned business clients.

 It is important to ensure that tax and liability considerations, ownership issues, and transition and exit strategies are appropriately addressed at the formation stage.
 Stradley Ronon assists new ventures in selecting the most advantageous legal structure – corporation, limited liability company, business trust, partnership or other entity.
 We counsel clients on important corporate governance, voting and control issues to ensure that decision-making is aligned with the business owner’s objectives.
 Our attorneys support clients in ownership and management continuity strategies through

 buy-sell arrangements and employment and phantom equity arrangements to attract and retain key employees.
 We advise on the acquisition, protection and exploitation of technology and other intellectual property rights that are important assets of an emerging or established company.